- Medicare enrollment in Maryland surpassed one million people as of April 2018.

 But Maryland is among the majority of the states that ensure at least some access to Medigap plans for enrollees under the age of 65.
 In Maryland, Medigap insurers are required to offer Plan A to enrollees who are under 65, on a guaranteed-issue basis if the person applies for the Medigap plan within six months of enrolling in Medicare Part B (insurers are also required to offer Medigap Plan D to beneficiaries, but only if the insurer offers that plan to other enrollees; insurers that offer Medigap Plan C must also offer it to disabled Medigap enrollees who were already eligible for Medicare prior to 2020; under federal rules, Medigap plans C and F cannot be sold to anyone who is newly eligible for Medicare in 2020 or later).
 The requirement that Medigap insurers offer coverage to disabled beneficiaries is a result of Maryland S.B.48, which took effect in 2017.

-The premiums are higher for enrollees under age 65, although they are given another enrollment window when they turn 65, so they can then switch to lower-cost Medigap coverage at that point, or pick a plan other than Plan A or C/D. And Maryland does limit the pricing on Medigap Plan A for disabled enrollees: It cannot exceed the average of the premiums paid for that Plan A by enrollees who are 65 and older.
+The premiums are higher for enrollees under age 65, although they are given another enrollment window when they turn 65, so they can then change to lower-cost Medigap coverage at that point, or pick a plan other than Plan A or C/D. And Maryland does limit the pricing on Medigap Plan A for disabled enrollees: It cannot exceed the average of the premiums paid for that Plan A by enrollees who are 65 and older.

 Medicare Part D plans in Maryland